antonkomarev/talks/engineering/php/laravel-love/PITCHME.md

 Type of the emotional response:

-- Like,
+- Like
-- Dislike,
+- Dislike
-- Love,
+- Love
-- Hate,
+- Hate
 - etc.

 +++